Here's how the Artemis II astronauts prepared for their historic trip around the Moon

 A flight map detailing the mission milestones to be achieved by Artemis II.
 (Image Source: NASA)

-At the outset, experts at NASA trained the crews about how the Orion and SLS systems function individually and together.
+At the outset, experts at NASA trained the crew about how the Orion and SLS systems function individually and together.
 Gradually, they were informed about on-orbit operations to more complex parts of the mission, such as ascent, entry, and landing.
 Besides, they were familiarized with how to exercise to prevent bone loss, wear spacesuits, and perform onboard medical operations and other must-do activities of daily life in microgravity.

 Artemis II crew members Reid Wiseman and Christina Koch during T-38F flight training at Ellington Field.
 (Image Source: NASA/Josh Valcarcel)